Kenneth R. Chien

-Kenneth R. Chien (born 1951) is an American doctor and medical scientist who has been a research director at Karolinska Institute, in Stockholm, since 2013.
-Chien has several papers with over 1,000 citations and a h-index of 132.
-His area of expertise is cardiovascular science.
-His research into regenerative cardiovascular medicine, specifically while director of the Cardiovascular Program of the Harvard Stem Cell Institute, led to his co-founding, in 2010, of ModeRNA Therapeutics.
+Kenneth R. Chien (born 1951) is an American doctor and medical scientist who has been a research director at the Karolinska Institute in Stockholm since 2013.
+Chien has several papers with over 1,000 citations and an H-index of 132.
+His area of expertise is in cardiovascular science.
+His research into regenerative cardiovascular medicine, specifically while acting as director of the Cardiovascular Program of the Harvard Stem Cell Institute, led to his co-founding of ModeRNA Therapeutics in 2010.
 In 2018, the company re-branded as Moderna, Inc. Chien is a recipient of the Walter Bradford Cannon Award of the American Physiology Society and the Pasarow Award.
 He is a member of the Norwegian Academy of Science and Letters, the Austrian Academy of Sciences, and has received an honorary doctorate from the University of Edinburgh.

 Education

 Kenneth's father Luther was born in China and escaped the second world war.
 He became a Harvard and MIT scholar, and DuPont scientist while working for the navy.
 Luther wanted Kenneth to become a neurologist.

 Kenneth Chien earned a BA from Harvard College in Biology before earning his PhD and MD from Pennsylvania's Temple University.
 He continued to study internal medicine and cardiology at the University of Texas Southwestern Medical Center in Dallas.
 At Temple, Chien's PhD thesis was entitled "Biochemical events in irreversible, ischemic liver cell injury", which was published in 1982 and for which he conducted his dissertation in 1983.
 He is also a third generation Harvard alumnus, following his father and grandfather.